Digital Prince William

 • Connect residents to affordability programs for broadband services and devices and advocate for affordable options.

-• Help residents sharpen skills that will enable them to better navigate in a technology-driven economy (professional growth, business growth) and stay connected to community, family, friends and government.
+• Help residents sharpen skills that will enable them to better navigate in a technology-driven economy and stay connected to community, family, friends and government.

 Success Criteria for Digital Prince William